 Lenses also have their share of accessories that you can buy, the best of which are filters.

 The most common way to use a filter is to protect the glass of the lens.
 I’d much rather crack my $10 filter than a $1,000 lens!

-Polarising filters are especially good for outdoor photography and car pictures.
+Polarising filters are excellent for outdoor photography and auto pictures.
 These filters are made to specifically reduce glare from reflected surfaces, such as car bodies.
 These filters are made up of specially adapted glass.
 When turned at an angle to a light source, they will reduce glare in your car pictures.

 This is very useful when you’re working with many reflective surfaces or when the sun is low in the sky.

-Now that you have these six tips in mind, go out there and make those cars look like rockstars!
+But now that you have these ten tips in mind, go out there and make those cars look like rockstars!